 - The State Fire Service – regarding adequate labelling of the places where explosive, oxidizing and flammable substances/mixtures are stored

-- The customs authorities - regarding compliance with the provisions concerning: export and import of dangerous chemicals according to PIC regulation import of substances, mixtures and articles with regard to Annex XVII of REACH import of a substances, mixture or article referred to in Title VII of REACH
+- National Revenue Administration (customs authorities)- regarding compliance with the provisions concerning: export and import of dangerous chemicals according to PIC regulation import of substances, mixtures and articles with regard to Annex XVII of REACH import of a substances, mixture or article referred to in Title VII of REACH

 In Poland the national Forum of Cooperation of Inspections was established on 23 March 2010.
 Mechanisms specified in the aforementioned Agreement, introduced to provide good cooperation and information exchange as regards to the execution of REACH Regulation provisions.
 The Polish Forum of Cooperation of Inspections during its meetings discusses issues related to CLP Regulation and other chemical law and cooperates in the frame of realisation and coordination of joint surveillance and control.
 Parties of the above mentioned Polish Forum of Cooperation of Inspections share knowledge and information.

 BPR enforcement responsibilities are also divided among several institutions, and the enforcement strategies as well as control activities are similar to the description of REACH/CLP enforcement mentioned before.
 Again, the leading role was given to the State Sanitary Inspection - however, according to the Act of 9 October 2015 on biocidal products, it is not the only one in charge.